 TDL digital repositories use DSpace, a widely-used open source repository software that can manage and preserve all types of digital content and facilitates indexing of that content by commercial search engines, such as Google.

-Why use an Institutional Repository?
+Why use a Digital Repository?

-An Institutional Repository (IR) hosted by the TDL:
+A Digital Repository hosted by the TDL:

 - promotes the principles of open access by providing opportunities for faculty self-archiving